An initial Theory to Understand and Manage Requirements Engineering Debt in Practice: Discussion

 \paragraph{External Validity} The online survey sample size limits the study result generalizability.
 However, it still grants the proposal of an initial theory as a starting point for further development and evaluation as argued in \Cref{sec:results:theory}.
 In addition, we further minimize this threat to validity by including demographic checks in the survey instrument to ensure the representativeness and eligibility of the participants (see~\Cref{tab:protocol:demographics}).

 \paragraph{Conclusion Validity} We ensured the conclusion validity by carefully aligning the resulting RED theory with the established and more mature TD theory, when possible.
-The fourth to seventh authors reviewed the resulting propositions based on their involvement in TD research.

-\paragraph{Internal Validity} Both the interview and the survey instrument were designed following established guidelines~\cite{molleri2020empirically}.
+The fourth to seventh authors reviewed the resulting propositions based on their involvement in TD research. \reva{Confidence}{in our conclusion depends on the strength of the evidence found in the empirical studies---i.e., interviews and survey.
+We acknowledge that the results regarding development process models, such as Agile, are based, for the majority, on the answers to two survey questions.} \paragraph{Internal Validity} Both the interview and the survey instrument were designed following established guidelines~\cite{molleri2020empirically}.
 We piloted the instrument before deployment to ensure the understandability of the questions.
 We piloted the survey among the first three authors and with one external senior reviewer to adjust the formulations and ensure unambiguous interpretations.

 \paragraph{Interpretive Validity} Responses to open-ended survey questions were coded jointly by the first and second authors and validated by the third author to ensure a reliable inference of the participants' opinions.
 However, a significant portion of responses was written in Brazilian Portuguese and translated using Google Translate.
 The fourth author, fluent in Brazilian Portuguese, confirmed the reliability of the translations by manually assessing a random sample.